March 26, 2004, Friday ~ Rain pelted the windshield the entire drive to Seaside, Oregon where I met Shane, DD and their

 At the base restaurant, the red banner under the American Bald Eagle sign on the fireplace expressed it best: FREEDOM IS NOT FREE!

-As I am Biblical Christian, I believe Jesus Christ of Nazareth (also known as Yeshua, Our Messiah) paid the ultimate price with HIS death, resurrection and ascension!
+As I am Biblical Christian, I believe YESHUA, Our Messiah paid the ultimate price with HIS death, resurrection and ascension!

-"So Jesus was saying to those Jews who had believed Him, "If you continue in My word, then you are truly disciples of Mine; and you will know the truth, and the truth will make you free" (John 8:31-32, NASB).
+"So Jesus was saying to those Jews who had believed Him, "If you continue in My word, then you are truly disciples of Mine; and you will know the truth, and the truth will make you free" (John 8:31-32).

 As an American citizen living in a Democratic Republic, countless have paid the price!
 Do we really live as though their sacrifice made any difference?